rohanpmoore/portfolio/README.md

 ## Technologies Used

-_This portfolio uses CSS and HTML, and uses the Bootstrap CSS files._
+_This portfolio uses CSS, HTML, and Javascript._

 ### License